phpdocdev/docdev/README.md

 You will access your projects via `https://myproject.loc`

-> If you add any new projects, simply run `docdev certs && docdev start` to refresh the pathings.
+> If you add any new projects, simply run `./docdev certs && ./docdev start` to refresh the pathings.